SridharaDasu/L1TSignalZerobiasMixer/README.md

 There should now be a root file in your directory $datadir/cms-vbfh-pythia8-delphes/Events/run_01/tag_1_delphes_events.root

-We use root to read this data, and the CSV file from the zerobias run to produce the final file:
+We use root to read this data, and the CSV file from the zerobias run (https://github.com/SridharaDasu/L1TRegionDumper) to produce the final file:

 ```
 export SIGNAL_ROOT_FILE=$datadir/cms-vbfh-pythia8-delphes/Events/run_01/tag_1_delphes_events.root
 export ZEROBIAS_CSV_FILE=zerobias.csv
+cd $workdir
 root -l -q L1TSignalZerobiasMixer.C\(\"$SIGNAL_ROOT_FILE\"\,\"ZEROBIAS_CSV_FILE\"\)
 ```